 Grade: C+ (75pts)

 The Eyes of My Mother was a strong character story about a young woman who experienced a tragic event when she was a young girl.
-Now she has grown into a twisted, deranged young women with a thirst for violence.
+She then grew into a twisted, deranged young women with a thirst for violence.
 It was really fascinating to see this character story play out, and Kika Magalhaes was captivating in the lead role.
 Unfortunately, the filmmakers struggled a bit in bringing this story to the screen.

 Francisca's story was a slow burn, and slow burn stories like this one can be really good, but the filmmakers did not bring enough interesting material to the story's slower sections.
-The movie is only a little over an hour, but they had enough interesting material for only about 45 minutes.
-Rather than give focus to more interesting parts of this story (such as the fate of Francisca's father), the filmmakers decided to stretch out the story that they did have, which made for a number of slow, boring scenes.
-Additionally, the film was missing a primary protagonist for the viewer to relate to (as Francisca was not exactly relatable).
-This meant that the viewer felt more like a fly on the wall, rather than feeling like part of the story.
-The movie had potential, as the character story was a very interesting one, but the filmmakers struggled to properly bring this story to the screen.
-It was definitely not "bad", as it had a really interesting character story and a lead actress that delivered a compelling performance, but the movie could have been a lot better than it was.
+The movie was only a little over an hour, but they had enough interesting material for about 45 minutes.
+Rather than give focus to more interesting parts of this story—such as the fate of Francisca's father—the filmmakers decided to drag out the little story that they did have.
+Additionally, the story was missing a primary protagonist for the viewer to relate to—as Francisca was the main character, but she was not exactly relatable or easy to root for.
+This made me feel somewhat removed from the events I was watching, as opposed to being sucked into the story.
+The movie had potential, as the character story was a very interesting one, but the filmmakers struggled to bring this story to the screen properly.